srikanthbpai/srikanthbpai.github.io/_projects/7_project.md

 # Hello,

-If you are here to join my Target RMO 25 course from elsewhere the join button is at the bottom of the page.
+_If you are here to join my Target RMO 25 course from elsewhere, the join button is at the bottom of the page.
+Otherwise read on._

 My name is Srikanth Pai.
 I am passionate about mathematics and teaching.
 I have two Master's degrees and two PhD degrees, one from IISc Bangalore and another from ICTS-TIFR Bangalore.
 I am trained in engineering, physics, and mathematics.
 I have been an Olympiad coach for the past 12 years, and some of my students have represented the country in IMO.
 Fortunately, I have worked with coaching classes that have granted me some time for Olympiad training.
 However, the education industry of this country focuses too much on JEE-type mathematics.
 A diverse country like India requires diverse approaches to appreciating mathematics.
 I have accumulated distinct techniques and a unique approach to teaching mathematics.
 In the past few years: